-Ex-ante Priority axes Ex-ante Criteria Criteria Reference Explanations conditionality to which conditionality fulfilled (reference to strategies, legal act or other relevant " " " " conditionality fulfilled (yes (yes/no) documents, incl. relevant sections, articles or applies /no/partially) paragraphs, accompanied by web-links or access to full text) with selection criteria; e) electronic catalogues as a form of electronic tender; f) dynamic purchasing system recast and refined into an electronic system.
-A central purchasing body is required to implement an end-to- end e-procurement system within 36 months of entry into force of said directives, that is, by 18 April 2017.
+Ex-ante conditionality Priority axes to which conditionality applies Ex-ante conditionality fulfilled (yes /no/partially) Criteria Criteria fulfilled (yes/no) Reference (reference to strategies, legal act or other relevant documents, incl. relevant sections, articles or paragraphs, accompanied by web-links or access to full text) Explanations with selection criteria; e) electronic catalogues as a form of electronic tender; f) dynamic purchasing system recast and refined into an electronic system.
+A central purchasing body is required to implement an end-to-end e-procurement system within 36 months of entry into force of said directives, that is, by 18 April 2017.
 Other bodies are required to implement an end-to-end e-procurement system within 54 months of entry into force of said directives.
 The PPO currently operates an electronic public procurement system called EVO.
 The system will be upgraded to meet the new requirements set out in EU directives in order to simplify electronic public procurement procedures and increase their effectiveness.
 Slovak authorities will prepare a national strategy for the timely and efficient transition to end-to-end e-procurement, as called for in section 5.3 of the Commission Communication "End-to-end e-procurement to modernise public administration" (COM(2013)453 final).
 The strategy will set out the specific objectives to be achieved, the process to be followed, the milestones, and any necessary indicators.
 Adequate assistance from the SF will be made for the implementation of this strategy, in particular for the development or improvement of end-to-end e-procurement infrastructure, the strengthening of administrative capacity, training, and awareness-raising.
 The strategy will ensure that the most efficient and cost-effective approach to the implementation of mandatory e-procurement in Slovakia is undertaken, and that duplication at national/regional level is avoided, as it may result in interoperability problems.
 The overall objective should be an improved, simpler, and more efficient public procurement system.
-Arrangement to be taken 1.2 The general measures to address deficiencies identified during controls will include: - increased support from the PPO for organisations conducting public procurement control by means of a cooperation agreement Under the cooperation agreement, the MAs will be entitled to ask the PPO to a) provide an ex-ante evaluation of documentation for planned public procurement; b) provide personal consultations on a partial issue in public procurement; c) prepare an opinion on the compliance of partial issues in
+Arrangement to be taken 1.2 The general measures to address deficiencies identified during controls will include: - increased support from the PPO for organisations conducting public procurement control by means of a cooperation agreement Under the cooperation agreement, the MAs will be entitled to as